paulranum11/SPLiT-Seq_demultiplexing/README.md

 -o | --outputdir # filepath to the desired output directory.

 Users may increase the speed of the run by allocating additonal cores using the -n parameter and increasing the minimum number of reads required for each cell.
 Default values for -1 -2 and -3 are the barcodes provided in the splitseq_demultiplexing download: `Round1_barcodes_new3.txt`, `Round2_barcodes_new3.txt` and `Round3_barcodes_new3.txt`.

+# Example
+The following is an example command that will run splitseqdemultiplex.sh using the provided example datasets.

+`bash splitseqdemultiplex.sh -n 4 -m 10 -1 Round1_barcodes_new3.txt -2 Round2_barcodes_new3.txt -3 Round3_barcodes_new3.txt -f SRR6750041_1_smalltest.fastq -r SRR6750041_2_smalltest.fastq -o results`

 # Benchmarking
 Runtimes will vary depending on the size of the input `.fastq` file, the number of single cells and the capacity of your computer system.
 To benchmark performance a 500,000 read .fastq file was run on 12 cores of our linux cluster.
 Total runtime was 2 hours and 49 minutes.